weshoke/DSL/README.md

 	name( arg1, arg2 )

+### Tips
+Since DSL tries not to make any assumptions about language structure, some seemingly standard language features aren't automatic.
+For example, most languages use the syntax "( expression )" to demarcate a subexpression within a larger expression in order to express precedence.
+To implement this syntax in DSL, a rule describing it has to be inserted into the chain of operators.
+The terminal rule of an operator precedence chain is _values_ and the root rule is _expression_.
+The parenthesis syntax could therefore be written as:

+	subexpression = T"(" * expression * T")" + values

+Inserting the subexpression rule as the first in the list of operators will ensure that it has the highest priority and has the canonical behavior.

 ### Limitations
 DSL uses proxies to manipulate LPEG.
 Since Lua 5.1 doesn't support metamethods for the # operator on tables, the LPEG operator #patt, will not work in DSL.
 Instead, use the function Ignore, which is functionally equivalent.